chhuang-one/sqxclib/README.md

 ## JOIN support

-SqTypeJoint is the default type for handling query that join multi-table.
-It can create array of pointers for the results.
+[SqTypeJoint](doc/SqTypeJoint.md) is the default type for handling query that join multi-table.
+It can create array of pointers for query result.

 e.g. get result from query that join multi-table.